BoostGSoC20/Real/README.md

 >
 > (7) Uses the copy constructor to create a copy of x stored in *this
 >
+> (8) compares *this with x to check if they represent the same number. **WARNING:** Because different numbers can have an arbitrary number of equal intervals, numbers equality can be checked only for those numbers that can be fully represented with the maximum_precision.
+In other case, it will throw a boost::real::precision_exception.
+>
 > (8) Compares *this with x to check if *this is lower than x.
 This operator creates two precision iterators (one for each number) and iterates until the number intervals stop overlapping when that happens, it compares the intervals bounds to determine if *this is less than x. **WARNING:** If *this is equal to x, then the intervals will always overlap, because of this, the operator uses a max precision limit and if that limit is reached, the operator throws a boost::real::precision_exception.
 >
 > (9) Creates a const_precision_iterator to print the number using the iterator << operator.